viniciussoaresti/whativelearned/git.md

 # This is the 1st commit message:
 ```

+Then push the updates forcing them:

+`git push --force`

 ### Alternative way:
 Start the process with the rebase command, and specify how many commits will be
 squashed with the ~ parameter (example with ~3, the past 3 commits after the